 For school-leavers/gap year students, you must be predicted to achieve a UCAS Tariff of at least 144 from the minimum academic subjects we allow.
 We expect you to take all exams for which we have been given a predicted result.

 - We are not able to give you advice on the minimum score we require to be shortlisted for interview, since it varies from year to year.
 The tariff score makes up 50% of the weighting and the other 50% is from the UKCAT score.
 You are advised to check last year admissions cycle data before applying.

 - UCAS Tariff is not relevant for graduates who apply for A200.

-- In summary, the School of Medicine has a comprehensive admissions policy that ensures that all applications are dealt with in the same way.
+In summary, the School of Dentistry has a comprehensive admissions policy that ensures that all applications are dealt with in the same way.
 When applications are received, they are assessed to make sure that candidates fulfil the minimum requirements.
 Candidates must:

 - sit the UKCAT examination each year of the application

 Candidates who do not fulfil the above requirements will be rejected without interview.

 The UK Clinical Aptitude Test (UKCAT) helps universities to make more informed choices from the many highly-qualified applicants who apply for their medical and dental degree programmes.
 It is also intended that using the results of UKCAT will widen participation and increase the diversity of successful applicants.
 The test contains neither any curriculum nor science content, nor can it be revised for.
 It will focus on exploring the cognitive powers of candidates, and other attributes considered to be valuable for healthcare professionals.
 The UKCAT lasts two hours and consists of three assessed cognitive sub-sections: